See a Soccer Game in Italy: Ultimate Guide

 Going to see a soccer game in Italy is an exciting way to get to know the country and its culture.
 The roar of the crowd.
 The gorgeous green pitch.
-The chanting and singing — tutto in italiano.
+The chanting and singing—tutto in Italiano.
 Attending a football match lets you go beyond the typical itinerary of monuments and museums and just simply hang out with Italians in an authentic, passionate, and familial environment.

 If you’ve ever attended any kind of sporting match inside a stadium, you know there’s nothing like ascending those stairs up to the point where the arena and the crowd come into view.
 Being in the stands when your team scores is also exhilarating, as everyone joins together in a call-and-response with the stadium announcer to call out the goal scorer’s name.